Quantum feature-map learning with reduced resource overhead: Experimental results

 \subsection{Benchmarking on IBM quantum computers}

 To conclude the experimental study, we transition from numerical simulations to benchmarks on real noisy intermediate-scale quantum (NISQ) hardware, running Q-FLAIR for both QNN and QSVM.
 Experiments were conducted on IBM Quantum System One devices (\texttt{ibm\_brussels}, \texttt{ibm\_sherbrooke}, \texttt{ibm\_brisbane}, \texttt{ibm\_strasbourg}), featuring the Eagle architecture with up to 127 qubits.
 Q-FLAIR was executed with only minor modifications from the numerically simulated setup, and all quantum calculations, including training and testing, were performed on the IBM devices, without any numerical simulations.
-We use \emph{mini-batching} \cite{murphy_MachineLearningProbabilistic_2012}, which involves operating on a random subset instead of the full training set at each iteration.
+We switch from full training sets in simulation to \emph{mini-batching} \cite{murphy_MachineLearningProbabilistic_2012} on hardware to process a random subset at each iteration.
 Implementation details are provided in Appendix~\ref{app:specifics_ibm}.
 To increase practical relevance, we replace the simple synthetic \textit{linearly separable} with the full-resolution $28 \times 28$ MNIST dataset (digits 3 vs 5).

 As Fig.~\ref{fig:acc_ibm} shows, the QNN achieves test accuracies above \SI{90}{\percent} on the IBM device across all datasets, most notably surpassing \SI{92}{\percent} on full-resolution \textit{MNIST $28\times28$} with only eight gates.
 This performance is consistent with, and in the case of \textit{MNIST $28\times28$} even exceeds, the numerical simulations, where similar accuracies required deeper circuits.
 This seemingly counterintuitive result is likely due to stochasticity from mini-batching and noise in loss function estimates, as discussed in Sec.~\ref{sec:discussion}.
-Compared to prior full-resolution MNIST benchmarks on real quantum hardware, to our knowledge, this is the first demonstration of MNIST classification with feature maps learned from scratch on real hardware without heavy pre-processing.
-Importantly, no substantial overfitting occurs, and ideal simulations with the learned feature maps reproduce the IBM results.
+Compared to prior full-resolution MNIST benchmarks on real quantum hardware, to our knowledge, this is the first demonstration of MNIST classification with feature-maps learned from scratch on real hardware without heavy pre-processing.
+Importantly, no substantial overfitting occurs, and ideal simulations with the learned feature-maps reproduce the IBM results.